ta4j/ta4j-wiki/Forecast-Projection-Models.md

 ## Rolling Conformal Calibration

-`RollingConformalForecastProjectionIndicator` wraps any numeric forecast and widens its configured tails using recent absolute median errors.
+`RollingConformalForecastProjectionIndicator` wraps a numeric forecast with at least one configured non-median quantile and widens its tails using recent absolute median errors.
 It preserves the base mean, median, standard deviation, horizon, decision index, and support.
 Calibration rows are not samples and never replace base provenance.

 ### Generic realized values